Lordstown Endurance

 The Lordstown Endurance is a full-size battery electric pickup truck with wheel hub motors manufactured by Lordstown Motors in collaboration with Foxconn at its Ohio factory.
-The Endurance entered production in September 2022.
-It is the company's first production automobile.
+The Endurance entered limited production in September 2022 with plans to manufacture no more than 500 vehicles through June of 2023.
+It was the company's first production automobile.

 History

+Initial design

 Development began as the range-extended electric vehicle Workhorse W-15 in 2016.
-The automotive press got their first impressions of the W-15 at a May 2017 event held in Long Beach, California.
+The automotive press got their first look at the W-15 at a May 2017 event held in Long Beach, California.
 A prototype W-15 was shown in August 2018, fitted with a gasoline range extender sourced from BMW.
-Steve Burns, the CEO of Workhorse, left that company to help found the automotive startup Lordstown Motors in autumn 2019.
+Steve Burns, the CEO of Workhorse Group, left that company to help found the automotive startup Lordstown Motors in autumn 2019.
 The W-15 design was licensed in November 2019 to Lordstown in exchange for a 10% minority stake in the latter company, and Workhorse paused further development of the W-15.
+Simultaneously, Lordstown acquired the Lordstown Assembly plant from General Motors.

 In the second half of December 2019, Lordstown Motors presented the first preliminary information about its vehicle.
 The electric pickup truck design was renamed to the Lordstown Endurance, adopting an avant-garde design that combines the classic proportions of a semi-truck with lighting that forms a single line with embossing.
 The W-15 forms the basis of the Endurance, although there are significant differences.

 In mid-June 2020, Lordstown presented the first official sketches showing the appearance of the passenger cab of the Endurance, while the world premiere of the pickup took place on June 25 of the same year.